 Val Guest directs with his usual flare – the film hits the ground running and rarely slows down for a moment.
 He brings to life a vibrant, rather sleazy Soho – the sort of Soho that we all still wish existed now – and he treats his characters, who could easily have been stereotypes, with respect.
 Donlan fleshes out what initially seems to be a trivial character nicely, and Syms is excellent as the kind-hearted stripper, managing to be sexy and charming without resorting to cliché.
 The strip club scenes, incidentally, are surprisingly fleshy for the time – no nipples of course, but plenty of bare, jiggling flesh all the same (the film had an A – PG by modern standards – in 1960; the entirely wholesome blu-ray is now rated 12.
 Sigh…).

-Expresso Bongo is a fun, lively and acidic slice of nostalgia, and one that still feels relevant and entertaining today.
-The new edition is the full-length original version, unseen since 1962 when an edited version was reissued (this version, the one previously available on video, is also included here).
+Expresso Bongo is a fun, lively and acidic slice of nostalgia and one that still feels relevant and entertaining today.